tylim88/FirelordJSDoc/docs/highlights/set.md

 # Set 🍒

-This section discuss how sets works, we will use `setDoc` in the example, but it works the same for `batch.set` and `transaction.set`.
+This page discuss how sets works, we will use `setDoc` in the example, but it works the same for `batch.set` and `transaction.set`.

-## Set Operation Require Full Members
+## Set Operation Requires Complete Members

 In set operation, both Firestore and FirelordJS forbid you from skipping any member(field), with exception if set merge is set to true or merge field is defined.

-It is recommended to set full members and fill the field you do not need with default value rather than dropping it.
+It is recommended to set complete members and fill the field you do not need with default value rather than dropping it.

 This is because a missing field is not query-able by filter, and this creates 3 filters states: